Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Boundary Seeking GANs

 Abstract:Generative adversarial networks are a learning framework that rely on training a discriminator to estimate a measure of difference between a target and generated distributions.
 GANs, as normally formulated, rely on the generated samples being completely differentiable w.r.t. the generative parameters, and thus do not work for discrete data.
 We introduce a method for training GANs with discrete data that uses the estimated difference measure from the discriminator to compute importance weights for generated samples, thus providing a policy gradient for training the generator.
 The importance weights have a strong connection to the decision boundary of the discriminator, and we call our method boundary-seeking GANs (BGANs).
 We demonstrate the effectiveness of the proposed algorithm with discrete image and character-based natural language generation.
-In addition, the boundary-seeking objective extends to continuous data, which can be used to improve stability of training.
+In addition, the boundary-seeking objective extends to continuous data, which can be used to improve stability of training, and we demonstrate this on Celeba, Large-scale Scene Understanding (LSUN) bedrooms, and Imagenet without conditioning.

 TL;DR:We address training GANs with discrete data by formulating a policy gradient that generalizes across f-divergences